podzz/CocktailFinder/README.md

 Cocktail Finder API
 ===================

-GET:/cocktail
+GET:/api/cocktails

-Basic API request that returns a list of recipes with the ingredients.
+Basic API request that returns a list of 5 random recipes with the ingredients.

+GET:/api/cocktail/id

+Basic API request that returns the JSON data associated to the id in param.

+GET:/api/missing/:array

+Request that returns a list of 5 classic recipes with the ingredients if the array is not specified.

+You can specify a list of comma separated integer values to specify which ingredient to exclude.

+Example : /api/missing/1,2,34

+JSON Structure :

 ```
 {